realcoloride/node_characterai/README.md

 ```javascript
 // Chromium executable path (in some linux distrobutions, /usr/bin/chromium)
 puppeteerPath;
 // Default arguments for when the browser launches
 puppeteerLaunchArgs;
 // Boolean representing the default timeout (default is 30000ms)
 puppeteerNoDefaultTimeout;
 // Number representing the default protocol timeout
 puppeteerProtocolTimeout;
 ```

-💡 It's recommended that you **frequently** update this package for bug fixes and new additions.
+💡 I recommend that you frequently update this package for bug fixes and new additions.

 ## Disclaimer
 ##### ❤️ This project is updated frequently, **always check for the latest version for new features or bug fixes**.